 Because of the different conditions attached to the APRA and ASIC exemptions, the AIDF is complying with the condition which imposes the stricter requirement.
 For example, the APRA exemption allows the issue of retail products to non-affiliated retail investors provided the product has a minimum term or call period of 31 days.
-On the other hand, the ASIC exemption does not allow the issue of investment products to retail non-associated clients unless ASIC has agreed that the Fund can operate either with an Australian financial services licence (AFSL) or with another appropriate arrangement.
-The AIDF is complying with the ASIC requirement and is not issuing any investment products to retail non-associated clients until it has obtained an AFSL.
+On the other hand, the ASIC exemption does not allow the issue of investment products to retail non-associated clients unless ASIC has agreed that the Fund can operate either with an Australian Financial Services Licence (AFSL) or with another appropriate arrangement.
+The AIDF is complying with the ASIC requirement and is not issuing any investment products to retail non-associated clients without obtaining an AFSL.

 One of the risk mitigation strategies identified by the AIDF Board is to grow the AIDF's investor base to reduce the AIDF's reliance on debt funding.
 To achieve this objective, the Board endorsed a marketing strategy aimed at increasing investments from retail investors who are not necessarily associated investors, such as parishioners and the parents of children attending Anglican schools within the Diocese.
 This strategy cannot be pursued unless the AIDF has an AFSL.

-To this end, the Board authorised management to investigate the possibility of the AIDF obtaining an AFSL.
-The application for the AFSL has been placed on hold due to the COVID-19.
+The application has been placed on hold due to the changes in operating environment caused by the COVID-19 pandemic.
 The timing for reactivating the application will be assessed by the board through the coming year.